programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 By the end of this lesson, you should be able to do the following with the `ggplot2` package:

-1. Create different types of plots to visualize urban and demographic data, including bar plots to show city relationships, histograms to display population distributions, and scatterplots to explore relationships between urban and demographic variables.
+- Create different types of plots to visualize urban and demographic data, including bar charts to show relationships between cities, histograms to display population distributions, and scatter plots to explore relationships between different variables.

-2. Manipulate the aesthetic of plots, such as colors or sizes.
+- Manipulate the appearance of plots, such as their color or size.

-3. Add meaningful labels to plots.
+- Add meaningful labels to plots.

-4. Create grids of plots for data comparison.
+- Compare data across grids of plots.

-5. Create novel plots with ggplot2 extensions.
+- Create novel plots with ggplot2 extensions.

 This tutorial assumes you have a rudimentary knowledge of R. The *Programming Historian* lessons [R Basics with Tabular Data](https://programminghistorian.org/en/lessons/r-basics-with-tabular-data) and [Data Wrangling and Management in R](https://programminghistorian.org/en/lessons/data_wrangling_and_management_in_R) are recommended if you do not have this background.